Testing $n_s=1$ in light of the latest ACT and SPT data: Testing in light of latest data

 Both datasets also include the \textbf{DESI} DR2 BAO data \cite{DESI:2025zgx}.
 In addition, we consider the uncalibrated Type Ia SN from the \textbf{Pantheon+} dataset \cite{Scolnic:2021amr}, which is compared to the SH0ES Cepheid calibrated dataset, \textbf{Pantheon+SH0ES} \cite{Riess:2021jrx}.

 To test the $n_s-H_0$ scaling relation \eqref{eq:deltans}, in particular $n_s=1$ for $H_0\simeq 73$km/s/Mpc, we focus on the EDE models.
 Besides the original axion-like EDE model \cite{Poulin:2018dzj,Poulin:2018cxd}, we also consider the AdS-EDE model \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2022efx}.
 The details of both models are presented in Appendix~\ref{sec:ede}.
 We perform the Markov chain Monte Carlo (MCMC) analysis using \texttt{Cobaya} \cite{Torrado:2020dgo}.
-The observables are computed using the cosmological Boltzmann code \texttt{CLASS} \cite{Blas:2011rf}.
+The observables are computed using the cosmological Boltzmann code \texttt{CLASS} \cite{Blas:2011rf} and its modified version\footnote{We use AxiCLASS (\url{https://github.com/PoulinV/AxiCLASS}) for axion-like EDE and classmultiscf (\url{https://github.com/genye00/class_multiscf.git}) for AdS-EDE.}.
 We adopt wide, flat priors for all relevant parameters, as presented in Table~\ref{tab:priors}.
 We take our MCMC chains to be converged using the Gelman-Rubin criterion \cite{Gelman:1992zz} with $R-1<0.05$.